stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

    Placement group IDs consist of the pool number (not pool name) followed by a period (.) and the placement group ID--a hexadecimal number.
-You can view pool numbers and their names from the output of ``ceph osd lspools``.
+You can view pool numbers and their names from the output of ``stone osd lspools``.
 For example, the first pool created corresponds to pool number ``1``.
 A fully qualified placement group ID has the following form::